-- To co-design, with SMEs, the services, tools and products helping remove the barriers and to support SMEs in offering more apprenticeships
+- To co-design, with SMEs, the services, tools and products that will help remove these barriers

-- To promote the value of apprenticeships in SMEs and their benefits through an “Apprenticeship Champion” Campaign involving SMEs employing apprentices
+- To promote the value of apprenticeships in SMEs and their benefits through an “Apprenticeship Champions” campaign

 The project consortium brings in complementary expertise from eight organisations representative of various economic sectors and with expertise in employment, vocational education and training.
-They will ensure the project is business driven and that products and services developed respond to a real demand from SMEs.
+These organisations ensure the project is business driven and that products and services developed respond to a real demand from SMEs.

-The Services for Apprenticeships (SERFA) project which started in October 2016 will last two years finishing in September 2018.
+The Services for Apprenticeships (SERFA) project started in October 2016 and lasts two years, finishing in September 2018.